-- 2. Prototyping Software Development Method.
+- 2.3.3.2.
+Prototyping Software Development Method.
 The prototyping software development method is a system development method in which a prototype (an early approximation of a final system or product) is built, tested, and then reworked as necessary until an acceptable prototype is finally achieved from which the complete system or product can be developed.
 This model works best in scenarios where not all of the project requirements are known in detail ahead of time.
-An iterative, trial-and-error process takes place between the developers and the users. - 3.
+An iterative, trial-and-error process takes place between the developers and the users. - 2.3.3.3.
 Agile Software Development Method.
-The agile software development method is a group of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams. - a.
+The agile software development method is a group of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams. - 2.3.3.3.1.
 In an agile project, working software is deployed in iterations of typically one to eight weeks in duration, each of which provides a segment of functionality.
-Initial planning regarding cost, scope, and timing is usually conducted at a high level, and the project status is primarily evaluated based on software demonstrations. - b.
+Initial planning regarding cost, scope, and timing is usually conducted at a high level, and the project status is primarily evaluated based on software demonstrations. - 2.3.3.3.2.
 The IUS development phases listed in subparagraph 270203.B could be applied to agile development projects on an iteration basis.
 If an iteration developed meets the module or component asset description in accordance with subparagraph 270203.F.3 and the capitalization cut-off period described in subparagraph 270203.F.6, then it could be treated as an individual IUS project.
 If the numbers of iterations are dependent on the outcomes of multiple processes for a complete function, the cost incurred in these iterations should be grouped together based on the nature of the activities (capital or expense) and treated as one project for the purposes of recognition, measurement, and disclosure.
-Any future incremental releases that result in additional functionality can be treated as an enhancement of the original IUS project and accounted for in accordance with paragraph 270205. - 4.
+Any future incremental releases that result in additional functionality can be treated as an enhancement of the original IUS project and accounted for in accordance with paragraph 270205. - 2.3.3.4.
 Spiral Software Development Method.
-The spiral software development method combines the features of the waterfall and prototyping incremental models, but with more emphasis placed on risk analysis and management. - a.
+The spiral software development method combines the features of the waterfall and prototyping incremental models, but with more emphasis placed on risk analysis and management. - 2.3.3.4.1.
 The spiral methodology projects are typically separated into phases like the waterfall method: planning, risk analysis, engineering, and evaluation.
 However, they are broken up into incremental releases of the product, or incremental refinement through each time around the spiral and through continuously analyzing the requirements and improving the definition and implementation.
-At each iteration around the cycle, the project is improved and extended. - b.
+At each iteration around the cycle, the project is improved and extended. - 2.3.3.4.2.
 The IUS development phases listed in subparagraph 270203.B could be applied to a spiral development project on a process iteration basis.
 If an iteration developed meets the module or component asset description in accordance with subparagraph 270203.F.3 and the capitalization cut-off period described in subparagraph 270203.F.6, then it could be treated as an individual IUS project.
-If the number of iterations are dependent on the outcomes of multiple spiral processes for a complete function, the cost incurred in these iterations should be grouped together based on the nature of the activities

-(capital or expense) and treated as one project for the purposes of recognition, measurement, and disclosure.
+If the number of iterations are dependent on the outcomes of multiple spiral processes for a complete function, the cost incurred in these iterations should be grouped together based on the nature of the activities (capital or expense) and treated as one project for the purposes of recognition, measurement, and disclosure.
 Any future incremental releases that result in additional functionality can be treated as an enhancement of the original IUS project and accounted for in accordance with paragraph 270205.